Abrishges/ticketing/README.md

   `mvn spring-boot:run`

+#### To run unit tests, Navigate to project directory, ticketing  using terminal or cmd, and use the following cmd

+  `mvn test`

+  From eclipse, you can right click and run unit test

 #### To test calls , for simplicity use swagger page in your favorite browser. curl commands are also provided below.
 * URL
     * http://localhost:8080/swagger-ui.html#/